Communication-Efficient Adaptive Federated Learning: Proposed Method

-Although error-feedback strategy \citep{karimireddy2019error,stich2018sparsified,stich2019error} has been widely used in various distributed learning settings, there is much less use of error-feedback in the federated settings, especially for adaptive federated optimization.
+\textbf{Error Feedback Compression:} Although error-feedback strategy \citep{karimireddy2019error,stich2018sparsified,stich2019error} has been widely used in various distributed learning settings, there is much less use of error-feedback in the federated settings, especially for adaptive federated optimization.
 Note that combining error-feedback with adaptive federated optimization is not a trivial task at all, instead, it is actually quite complicated.
 Specifically, the theoretical analysis of the adaptive gradient method in the typical nonconvex setting relies on the construction of the Lyapunov function.
-Compared to directly analyzing the model parameter $\xb$, this causes extra difficulty as applying the error feedback strategy on the smoothness-expanded terms from the Lyapunov function will result in an accumulation of the compression error which leads to divergence\footnote{Similar divergence issue has also been discussed in \citet{tang20211,wang2021communication} in the distributed setting.}.
+Compared to directly analyzing the model parameter $\xb$, this causes extra difficulty as applying the error feedback strategy on the smoothness-expanded terms from the Lyapunov function will result in an accumulation of the compression error which leads to divergence\footnote{Similar divergence issue has also been discussed in \citet{tang20211,wang2022communication} in the distributed setting.}.
 In our theoretical analysis, we have to modify the original construction of the Lyapunov function and introduce a new auxiliary sequence about the compression error which eliminates the accumulation of compression error.
 Unlike those direct compression strategies such as simple quantization or direct compression strategies \citep{haddadpour2021federated,reisizadeh2020fedpaq,jin2020stochastic} which usually require an unbiased compressor to work, error feedback allows for various biased compressors such as commonly used scaled sign compressor or top-$k$ compressors.
 Furthermore, the design of the error feedback strategy is well-known for reducing unnecessary compression error, which leads to a more precise model update.